k-nem/slounik-beta/README.md

 # Slounik
 `slounik` is a Python module that performs the tokenization, lemmatization, morphological analysis and annotation of Belarusian text.
 It uses [Universal Dependencies](https://universaldependencies.org/) annotation standard ([UD-BE](https://universaldependencies.org/be/index.html)) and supports [CoNLL-U](https://universaldependencies.org/format.html) output.
 Where possible, [UD Belarusian HSE](https://universaldependencies.org/treebanks/be_hse/index.html) approach to annotation was adopted.
 UTF-8 encoding is assumed and should be used for input.

 ## Data source
  The morhological analysis is largely based on the dictionary database which can be found on https://github.com/k-nem/BelGrammarDB with the detailed documentation.
-The following changes were implemented in the database version of this module:
+The following changes were applied to the database version of this module:
 - `Sources` & `Ortho` columns were dropped from `Form` & `Variant` tables since these values are not used in morphological annotation.
 - For the speed of processing, `Lowercase` & `Len` columns were added to `Form` & `Lemma` tables.
 They contain lowercase versions and the lengths in characters correspondingly.
 This increases the file size but allows to forego slow SQL string operations during search.
+- The original alphabetical variant IDs were replaced with numerical, e.g., `a` becomes `1`, etc.

 ### Attribute names (database columns)
-- `Type` column name (`Lemma` table in the database) is transformed into `{POS}Type` on output generation, e.g., an adjective's type is labelled as `AdjType`, to adhere to UD standard.
+- `Type` column name (`Lemma` table in the database) is converted into `{POS}Type` on output generation, e.g., an adjective's type is labelled as `AdjType`, to adhere to UD standard.
-- Attributes that correspond to reserved words in SQLite are transformed on input and output, so SQLite `Cas` becomes `Case`, `Len` becomes `Length` as function attributes.
-This allows to input arguments in UD format as opposed to SQLite schema names.
+- Attributes that correspond to reserved words in SQLite are converted on input and output, so SQLite `Cas` becomes `Case`, `Len` becomes `Length` as function attributes.
+This allows to input arguments in intuitive UD format as opposed to SQLite schema names.

 ### Values
 The content of the annotation corresponds to the database values, see README at https://github.com/k-nem/BelGrammarDB.
-An exception is the transformation of logically Boolean SQLite values (`0` & `1` integers corresponding to `False` & `True`) to their CoNLL-U and Pythonic versions:
+An exception is the conversion of logically Boolean SQLite values (`0` & `1` integers corresponding to `False` & `True`) to their CoNLL-U and Pythonic versions:
-- SQLite "boolean" integer to UD string: 0 -> 'No', 1 -> 'Yes'.
+- SQLite "boolean" integer to UD string: `0 → 'No'`, `1 → 'Yes'`.
-- UD string to integer: 'No' -> 0, 'Yes' -> 1.
+- UD string to integer: `'No' → 0`, `'Yes' → 1`.
-- SQLite "boolean" integer to UD `Animacy` value string: 0 -> 'Inan', 1 -> 'Anim'.
+- SQLite "boolean" integer to UD `Animacy` value string: `0 → 'Inan'`, `1 → 'Anim'`.
-- UD `Animacy` value to integer: 'Inan' -> 0, 'Anim' -> 1.
+- UD `Animacy` value to integer: `'Inan' → 0`, `'Anim' → 1`.
-- SQLite "boolean" integer to Python Boolean: 0 -> False, 1 -> True.
+- SQLite "boolean" integer to Python Boolean: `0 → False`, `1 → True`.
-- Python Boolean to integer: False -> 0, True -> 1.
+- Python Boolean to integer: `False → 0`, `True → 1`.

 Most functions have `toConllu` flag which derermines the output format. `toConllu == True` converts logically Boolean values into UD strings, and `toConllu == False` outputs such values as Pythonic Boolean.

-**Note**: Functions accept arguments in Pythonic format.
+**⚠️ Note**: Functions accept arguments in Pythonic format.

 ## Installation
 The installation follows the standard Python module import procedure.